Willem Dafoe Net Worth - $40 Million, Lifestyle, Relationship And Much More

 Dafoe attended Appleton East High School while he was an adolescent.
 At the University of Wisconsin - Milwaukee, he later studied theater.

-After an academic year and a half, Dafoe dropped out of college to join Milwaukee's Theatre X, an experimental theatrical company.
+After an academic year and a half, Dafoe dropped out of collegeto join Milwaukee's Theatre X, an experimental theatrical company.

 He then relocated to New York City in 1976 and worked as an apprentice for The Performance Group's avant-garde theatrical director Richard Schechner.